jiiiwn/ONETA/README.md

 2. In inference.py, ckpt_path
 3. In util.py, meta_data_dir

-# Style Token & File Extension for each dataset
+# Style token & File extension for each Dataset
 We assigned a unique integer representing the style to each dataset.
 Refer to the [table](table.png) for the file extension used by each dataset.
 If you change any of the extensions, make sure to update the prefix_extract function in util.py accordingly.